 Parque 93 / Chico (Bogota’s Most Affluential Neighborhood)

 Chico and Parque 93, or Park 93 in English, are the areas immediately above Zona Rosa.
 If you thought the accommodations in Bogota cannot get pricier than the ones in Zona Rosa, I introduce you to Parque 93 and Chico area.

-Parque 93/Chico neighborhood is one of the safest neighborhoods in Bogota, day or night.
+Parque 93 and Chico neighborhoods are some of the safest neighborhoods in Bogota, day or night.

 Cons of Staying in Parque 93/Chico:

--Price!
-This is considered one of the wealthiest neighborhoods in Bogota.
-As a result, the prices for accommodations will be higher than usual.
+- It is expensive.
+This is considered one of the most high-end neighborhoods in Bogota.
+The prices for accommodations will be higher than usual.

 - Inconvenience!
-Even though Parque 93/Chico is close to Zona Rosa, it is very far from the historical center of Bogota.
+Even though Parque 93/Chico is close to Zona Rosa, it is very far from the historical center of Bogota and the Airport.
 Expect a commute time of an hour via public transportation or 30 minutes by car.

 Honorable Mention Luxury Hotel in Parque 93/Chico – Click Clack Hotel

 The Latin American regional winner of Luxury Modern Hotel, Luxury Design Hotel, and Luxury Boutique Hotel at the 2017 World Luxury Hotel Awards, Click Clack Hotel is more than just a hotel to sleep in, it is a hotel that will inspire.